youwe-tutorials/dbq/Draft/ProposolGitHub.md

 1. Prof Shailja
 1. Prof. Yuvraj Singh

-Organised by Examination Branch of Guru Nanak Dev Engineering College in association with Civil Enginering and CSE departments.
+Organised by Examination Branch of Guru Nanak Dev Engineering College in association with Civil Engineering and CSE departments.

 ## Necessity of workshop